 Angelique Bulosan (they/she) is Filipino-Canadian, born and raised on unceded, stolen, Lekwungen Territory - colonially known Victoria, BC, Canada.
-They are a social justice consultant, anti-racism facilitator and artist.
+They are a consultant, anti-oppressive facilitator and artist.

 For her artistic endeavours and former career, she was featured in CTV News, the Time Colonist newspaper twice, Western Living Magazine, and the Business Examiner.

-In her spare time, Angelique often creates workshops, practices various art mediums, goes for walks and loves paddleboarding.
+In her spare time, Angelique often supports safer spaces for people who identify with underrepresented groups, practices various art mediums, meditates and loves paddleboarding.